 - Making artificial alterations to original landscapes or landforms.

-Article 17: Within scenic areas and ecological protection area, the following activities shall be permitted to meet specific needs after approval by the National Park Headquarters:
+Article 17 Within scenic areas and ecological protection areas, the following activities shall be permitted to meet specific needs after approval by the National Park Headquarters:

 - Introducing exotic animals or plants;